Originate/exosphere/tutorial/part_2/part_2a/06_communication_format.md

 Note:
 These are quick solutions for simple use cases.
 Don't pump too much data over the message bus.
-Exocom a control system, not a big data transfer system.
+ExoCom a control system, not a big data transfer system.
 When reading very large files, use a dedicated data transfer protocol, and just transmit the address to read from over the bus.